Don't Blow the Inheritance: The Final Round (Rule Reversal)

-The offspring of the remaining team must answer a series of questions with no help from their elder.
-There is initially no fixed time limit for the offspring to respond, and they win the entire inheritance fund by answering the first five questions correctly.
-However, upon the first miss, the fund begins to decrease in steps, at a rate of £100 per 0.4 second (£500 every two seconds).
-They may not return to passed or missed questions.
-If the offspring gives a total of five correct answers, including any given before the first miss, they win the remaining total in the inheritance fund.
-If the fund reaches zero, they leave with nothing.
+The offspring of the remaining team had to answer a series of questions with no help from their elder.
+There was initially no fixed time limit for the offspring to respond, and they would win the entire inheritance fund by answering the first five questions correctly.
+However, upon the first miss, the fund began to decrease in steps, at a rate of £100 per 0.4 second (£500 every two seconds).
+They may have not been able to not return to passed or missed questions.
+If the offspring gave a total of five correct answers, including any given before the first miss, they would win the remaining total in the inheritance fund.
+If the fund reached zero, they would leave with nothing.

-A team can win up to £35,000 over the course of the entire game.
+A team could win up to £35,000 over the course of the entire game.